 |13.||Panasonic GX7||Y||stereo / mono||-||-||mini||2.0||Y||Y||-|

 It is notable that the E-P5 offers wifi support, while the E-PL5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the E-P5 and the E-PL5 have been discontinued, but can regularly be found used on eBay.
-The E-PL5 was replaced by the Olympus E-PL6, while the E-P5 does not have a direct successor.
+The E-PL5 was replaced by the Olympus E-PL6, while the E-P5 was followed by the Olympus E-P7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.